mylesbar/FoodPickerBot/README.md

 # FoodPickerBot
 Random selector to figure out what to eat.
-Made for the purpose of learning Javascript & the Discord API.
+Made for the purpose of learning Javascript, Node.js, & the Discord API.